Most women need to wait at least 6 weeks before having sex after a C-section, or until their doctor or midwife says it is safe.

 A C-section, also known as a cesarean delivery, involves a doctor delivering a baby through a long incision in the abdomen instead of through the vagina.

-An estimated one in four pregnant women will undergo cesarean delivery, and questions about how it affects postpartum sexual activity are very common.
+An estimated one in four pregnant women will undergo a C-section, and questions about how it affects postpartum sexual activity are very common.

 In this article, we address some common concerns, including how long to wait, what to expect, and if there will be an increased risk of bleeding.

-While there is no standard amount of time a woman should wait before returning to regular sexual activities following cesarean delivery, it is best to wait until a doctor says it is safe.
+While there is no standard amount of time a woman should wait before returning to regular sexual activities following their C-section, it is best to wait until a doctor says it is safe.

 Most women get the OK from doctors at their 6-week postnatal checkup and may choose to start having sex after this point.